EOFY Offer: 90% off your plan for your first 3 months

 Receipt capture and expense tracking

-Receipt capture lets you photograph receipts with your phone, and some technology even sends electronic receipts to your software at checkout.
+Receipt capture lets you photograph receipts with your phone.
+Some technology even sends electronic receipts to your software at checkout.
 The image is stored with your accounts, so you can easily track what's been spent.

 Data capture tools like Hubdoc or Dext Prepare take this further.
-They read the image and enter details like supplier, date and amount into your accounting software automatically.
+They read the image and enter details like supplier, date, and amount into your accounting software automatically.

 Mobile invoicing and payment tracking